Bulova and Fossil watches have adorned the wrists of people all around the world for decades on end.

 All one would need to do is take one quick look at the Bulova catalog to see how they experiment.

-There is a multitude of timepieces that Bulova has designed that experiment with colors, shapes, and overall look.
+There are a multitude of timepieces that Bulova has designed that experiment with colors, shapes, and overall look.

 Aside from that, the company also has a bunch of different technologies such as the Accutron and the Precisionist which have shaken the watch world up twice over.